 (b) such later time as is set out in the notice.

-166. Minister may give directions
+166. Minister may direct registered school as to s.
+159(2) standards

 (1) The Minister may give directions in writing to the governing body of a registered school requiring the governing body to observe any standard for the time being determined under section 159(2).